chrisbra/csv.vim/README.md

 ## Slow CSV plugin

-Processing a csv file using `ArrangeColumn_CSV` can be quite slow, because Vim needs to calculate the width for each column and then replace each column by itself widened by spaces to the optimal length.
+Processing a csv file using [ArrangeColumn](#arrangecolumn) can be quite slow, because Vim needs to calculate the width for each column and then replace each column by itself widened by spaces to the optimal length.
 Unfortunately, csv files tend to be quite big.
 Remember, for a file with 10,000 lines and 50 columns Vim